aerospike/aerolab/docs/webui.md

   * default behaviour is to allow `ls` if user is connecting from `localhost` and the following headers are not set: `X-Real-IP` and `X-Forwarded-For`.
 * have a unique firewall/security group name per user
 * (optional) enable strict TLS checks in all AGI components - this requires extra setup (see below)
+* (optional) when behind a proxy which sets an `Origin` header, specify which origin headers are allowed for WebSocket support

 ## TLS for WebUI